-9.3.1.2 Barebow divisions only:
+9.3.1.2 Bare bow and Longbow only.

 The bow as described above must be bare, except for the arrow rest, and free from protrusions, sight marks, marks or blemishes or laminated pieces (within the bow window area) which could be of use in aiming.
-The un-braced bow complete with permitted accessories must be capable of passing through a hole or ring of 12.2cm inside diameter \pm 0.5mm.
+The un-braced Bare Bow complete with permitted accessories must be capable of passing through a hole or ring of 12.2cm inside diameter $\pm 0.5mm$ .

-9.3.1.3 Compound Divisions:
+9.3.1.3 Compound.

-A Compound Bow, (may be of a shoot-through type) is where the draw is mechanically varied by a system of pulleys and/or cams.
-The bow is braced for use by bow-string(s) attached directly between the two string nocks of the bow limbs, or attached to the bow cables, as may be applicable to the particular design.
+A Compound Bow, (may be of a shoot-through type) is where the draw is mechanically varied by a system of pulleys or cams.
+The bow is braced for use by bowstring(s) attached directly to the cams, string nocks of the bow limbs, cables or by other means as may be applicable to the design.

-- 9.3.1.3.1 The peak draw weight must not exceed 60 lbs. - 9.3.1.3.2 Cable guards are permitted. - 9.3.1.3.3 A brace or split cables are permitted, provided they do not consistently touch the athlete's hand, wrist and/or bow arm.
+- 9.3.1.3.1 The peak draw weight must not exceed 60lbs. - 9.3.1.3.2 Cable guards are permitted. - 9.3.1.3.3 A brace or split cables are permitted, provided they do not consistently touch the athlete's hand, wrist or bow arm.

-9.3.1.4 Longbow divisions:
+9.3.1.4 Longbow.